KashiCode/JavaIDE/README.md

 # JavaIDE

 # Introduction
 JavaIDE is a Discord bot developed using [Node.js](https://nodejs.org/) and [Discord.js](https://discord.js.org/).
-Serving as a proof of concept, this application redefines the boundaries of Discord bot functionalities by allowing users to execute Java files directly within Discord.
+Serving as a proof of concept, this application allows users to execute and edit Java files directly within Discord.

 # 🌐 Features